Let's Explore Kubernetes:

 The restaurant is taking shape and the staff are performing their jobs well, but now Tommy sees the opportunity for the restaurant to run more efficiently and make better use of the staff and tables it has available.

-Tommy employs a Maitre’d to form part of the Front Desk team.
-The Maitre’d has the responsibility of determining where to seat customers to optimise table allocation based on the availability and capacity.
+Tommy employs a maitre d' as part of the front desk team.
+The maitre d' determines where to seat customers based on table availability and capacity.

 Controller Manager

-A Dedicated Waiter in Tommy’s restaurant will be assigned to each customer and oversees orders from beginning to end, ensuring it is successful and creates a pleasant dining experience.
+A dedicated waiter in Tommy's restaurant is assigned to each customer and follows the order from beginning to end, ensuring it is completed successfully.

 Checkpoint Click here to check in and see what you've learned so far

-- Kube API: This is the main interface for cluster interactions, enabling users to deploy workloads, scale resources, and query the cluster state through various endpoints.
+- API server: The main interface for cluster interactions, enabling users and components to deploy workloads, scale resources, and query cluster state.

-- Etcd: Kubernetes stores essential cluster information, like its current state and resource details, in Etcd, a specialised database updated with any cluster changes, such as new Pod creation.
+- etcd: Kubernetes stores essential cluster information, such as current state and resource details, in etcd.

 Worker Nodes

-The tables in the dining area are not part of the front desk, but they must interact with the front desk throughout a customer's dining experience.
-The tables are where the food is actually cooked for the customer.
+The tables in the dining area are not part of the front desk, but they interact with it throughout the dining experience.
+The tables are where food is actually cooked for the customer.

 The table in the dining area is where the food is cooked in front of the customers.
 Tommy always valued interaction with his customers while cooking the food, and he wanted to carry this concept over into his restaurant.